‘Historic’ 1st visa-free trip by Pole to US mocked as stunt

 WARSAW, Poland (AP) — Polish state television’s reporting on the “emotional” and “historic” first visit by a Polish citizen to the United States without need of a visa has faced scrutiny and ridicule after viewers noticed the traveler was one of the broadcaster’s own employees.

-The stunt by broadcaster TVP highlights the extent to which state-run media under the ruling right-wing party, Law and Justice, has been used to trumpet the party’s messages.
+The report by broadcaster TVP highlights the extent to which state-run media under the ruling right-wing party, Law and Justice, has been used to trumpet the party’s messages.

 In this case, TVP was clearly eager to highlight the entry of Poland on Monday into the U.S. visa-waiver program.
 It is a hugely popular development with Poles and one the government is claiming as its own success.